What is an Atrial Septal Defect?

 - Eisenmenger syndrome – Pulmonary hypertension will cause permanent lung damage.
 This complication, called Eisenmenger syndrome, usually develops over many years and occurs rarely in people with large atrial septal defects.
 Doctors strongly advise women with Eisenmenger syndrome not to become pregnant because it endangers their lives.

-How is Atrial Septal Defect (ASD) diagnosed in children?
+How is Atrial Septal Defect (ASD) Diagnosed?

 If a doctor hears a murmur in the heart and suspects a heart defect, the child may be referred to a pediatric cardiologist who specializes in diagnosing and treating childhood heart conditions.
 In case an ASD is suspected, the cardiologist might take one or more of the following tests: